wbgbg/xet-core/README.md

 # Git-Xet: Scale Git to Terabyte-sized Repos

-Git-Xet is a plugin for git that allows git repositories to scale to terabytes of data.
+Git-Xet is a plugin for git that allows git repositories to scale to terabytes of data.  test.

 ## Design Goals